 The Fraserburgh factory employed 500 people in 1947.
 The Hadfield factory employed about 550 people in 1948.

-Maconochie Brothers was converted into a public company in 1948 with an authorised capital of £600,000.
+Maconochie Brothers was converted into a public company with an authorised capital of £600,000 in 1948.

 Maconochie Brothers became loss-making, and the unprofitable Fraserburgh factory was closed with the loss of 190 jobs in 1958.

 Maconochie Brothers was acquired by H S Whiteside, the manufacturer of Sun-Pat honey, in 1958.
 H S Whiteside was a business turnaround specialist, and as a result of the introduction of new management and marketing techniques, Maconochie Brothers had re-entered into profitability by 1960.

 Rowntree Mackintosh was acquired by Nestle of Switzerland in 1987.
 Nestle already owned Crosse & Blackwell, a similar business to Maconochie Brothers.

 Nestle sold its British ambient foods business, including Sun Pat and Gale’s honey, to Premier Foods in 2002.

 Although an ingredients list still exists, the only known recipe for Pan Yan pickle was destroyed by fire in 2004.

 The Hadfield site was closed in 2004.